 3. Bacterial Infections

 Not only is lemongrass antifungal, it’s also antibacterial as well.
 It has potent antimicrobial properties and is considered an effective treatment against infections.
 In fact, this study found that even at lower concentrations, lemongrass was effective against certain drug-resistant organisms.

 It can easily be used to help protect the immune system from unwanted pathogens if exposure to illness is suspected or if you simply want to purify the air.
 You can do this by diffusing it throughout your home periodically or washing your hands with this homemade hand soap.

 Next time you’re dealing with a fever, you might try some lemongrass essential oil.
-Lemongrass is a natural antipyretic, according to The Illustrated Guide to Essential Oils, which means it can help reduce fevers.
-In fact, in Jamaica lemongrass is referred to as “fever grass” and is commonly consumed as a tea to reduce fevers.
+Lemongrass is a natural antipyretic, according to The Illustrated Guide to Essential Oils.
+This means it can help reduce fevers.
+In fact, in Jamaica, lemongrass is referred to as “fever grass” and is commonly consumed as a tea to reduce fevers.